fireHedgehog/react-smtc-ui-utils/README.md

 [![Coveralls][coveralls-badge]][coveralls]

 Currently this Lib is just partially finished, only implement a "data table" and a "step util".
-Since this is only been using in my mini project, probably got some bug.
+Since it is only been using in my mini project, some functionality currently is not complete.

 [build-badge]: https://img.shields.io/travis/user/repo/master.png?style=flat-square
 [build]: https://travis-ci.org/fireHedgehog/react-smtc-ui-utils